Tivix/django-collections/doc_src/backends.rst

 The get_collection_items function accepts the request received by the view as well as the collection with the slug received by the view.
 It returns a generic set of objects.

-.. py:method:: search(self, backend_cleaned_request_representation)
+.. py:method:: search(self, request, backend_cleaned_request_representation)

-The search function accepts a backend specific representation of the request and returns a set of generic objects.
+The search function accepts the request and a backend specific representation of the request and returns a set of generic objects.
 It is called by get_collection_items function, which converts the request to the appropriate format by calling the configured function COLLECTIONS_REQUEST_CLEANER from the settings if it exists.